The mestiza muse

 Who can get matted hair?

 Matted hair is a condition that can affect individuals of all hair types and textures.
 It is not limited to a specific demographic.
 Factors such as inadequate hair care, prolonged neglect, excessive friction, environmental conditions, and certain hair types (e.g., curly or coiled hair) can contribute to the development of matted hair.
-Therefore, anyone who does not maintain proper hair care practices or encounters these contributing factors can potentially experience matted hair.
+Therefore, individuals who do not adhere to appropriate hair care practices or come across these contributing factors may potentially encounter hair mats.

 Can I use a regular brush for detangling matted hair?